Source: Picturesque Palestine, vol. 2, p. 79.

 The Plain of Bethsaida and the Sea of Galilee from the west

 The Plain of Bethsaida was flooded at the time of this photo.
+The plain has long been susceptible to flooding, as the coast there is soft and silty.
 The area with trees on the shoreline center is Tell el-Araj, where Mendel Nun and others believe that Bethsaida was located (and not at et-Tell).